DoniaGasmii/foundations-of-generative-ai/09-adaptation-ft-ttt/README.md

 This lecture is split into two parts:

 - **Part I: In-Context Learning and Emergent Behavior**
-  *(Dr. Charlotte Bunne, EPFL)*
 Explores how foundation models solve new tasks without weight updates, using only prompts (zero-shot/few-shot) or frozen representations.
 Covers:
   - What in-context learning (ICL) is and why it’s surprising
   - Zero-shot vs. few-shot generalization
   - Frozen-backbone adaptation (e.g., linear probing, ABMIL)